Water Management Agreements

 - Mackenzie River Basin Board Issues Report (2012)

-Bilateral Water Management Agreements (BWMAs) are agreements made in support of achieving the terms of the Mackenzie River Basin Transboundary Waters Master Agreement.
+Bilateral Water Management Agreements (BWMAs) are progressive agreements made in support of achieving the terms of the Mackenzie River Basin Transboundary Waters Master Agreement.
 Bilateral Water Management Agreements define how provincial and territorial governments will work together to manage transboundary waters in the region.

 The Master Agreement makes provisions for seven BWMAs between neighbouring jurisdictions.
 Three of the BWMAs involve B.C.: